EverShop View System

 Multi-Page Application

-Server-Side Rendering And Hydration
+Server-Side Rendering and Hydration

-Dynamic Layout
+The Dynamic Layout System

 Fast Refresh